Bryan Reynolds Player Props: Pirates vs. Mariners

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.514) and total hits (54) this season.
+- Reynolds leads Pittsburgh with 54 hits and a team-best slugging percentage of .505.

-- Among the qualifying hitters in baseball, his batting average ranks 22nd, his on-base percentage ranks 65th, and he is 25th in the league in slugging.
+- He ranks 33rd in batting average, 70th in on base percentage, and 28th in slugging among qualified hitters in MLB.

-- In 18 games this season (37.5%), Reynolds has picked up an RBI, and in six of those games (12.5%) he had more than one.
+- In 18 games this year (36.7%), Reynolds has picked up an RBI, and in six of those games (12.2%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- In 20 of 48 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.